OpenVTON-Bench: A Large-Scale High-Resolution Benchmark for Controllable Virtual Try-On Evaluation: OpenVTON-Bench

 \subsection{Benchmark Overview and Statistics}

 The final OpenVTON-Bench comprises 99,925 high-resolution image pairs, establishing itself as one of the largest VTON benchmarks with consistent high fidelity.
-As summarized in Table~\ref{tab:dataset_comparison}, OpenVTON-Bench maintains a minimum resolution of $1024 \times 1024$, with images reaching up to $1536 \times 1536$—a critical requirement for evaluating the fine-grained texture generation capabilities of modern diffusion-based models.
+As summarized in Table~\ref{tab:dataset_comparison}, OpenVTON-Bench maintains a minimum resolution of $1024 \times 1024$, with images reaching up to $1536 \times 1536$—a critical requirement for evaluating the fine-grained texture generation capabilities of generative models.

 Beyond scale, OpenVTON-Bench provides substantially richer annotations than its predecessors.
 Each sample is accompanied by dense semantic captions totaling over 3 million words, capturing nuanced attributes such as fabric texture, pattern complexity, and design details that are absent from traditional label-based annotations.
 This enables not only more comprehensive evaluation but also opens avenues for text-guided VTON research.